Sharcoux/slider/README.md

 There is an [open issue](https://github.com/facebook/react-native/issues/31843) on React Native project.
 Meanwhile, you can widen the Slider area using paddings if needed.

-## Slider V5
+## Slider V6

-### Changelog V 6.1.0:
+### Changelog V 7.0.0:

- * Add CustomThumb prop to provide your own component to render the thumbs
+ * Add CustomMark prop to provide your own component to render the places where the thumb can stop
- * Fix the crossingAllowed property that was completely broken
- * Improve performances
+ * Wrap the Responder view inside a wrapper to provide more accurate control over the component

 ### Changelog V 6.0.0: